 After Richard Wagner had been working on the Ring Cycle for about ten years, he took a break for two years to write Tristan und Isolde.
-With Tristan, he did something that seems unbeleivable: he took the plot of the last opera of his unfinished magnum opus (the libretto was finished, but it would take him 15 more years to complete the music) and he ripped it off.
+With Tristan, he did something that seems unbelievable: he took the plot of his unfinished magnum opus (the libretto of the Ring Cycle was finished, but it would take him 15 more years to complete the music) and he ripped it off.

 What he repeated was the love story between Siegfried and Brunnhilde.
 In both operas, the man is a great hero, and the woman is equally heroic: Brunnhilde the goddess warrior queen, Isolde the Irish healer princess.
 Both women are proud and regal, with high status.
 Yet in both stories the hero gives the woman to another man, with the result that the woman is humiliated and brought to the brink of sexual subjugation.
 In both stories, a love potion deprives the hero of free will.
 In both stories, the hero is slain and the woman chooses to follow him in death.

 In the Ring Cycle Wagner wrote a libretto that is the equal of the best of Shakespeare, and it is an enormous, complicated epic.
 Tristan und Isolde is the opposite: a splendid opera, but despite its length it is a very simple story.
 It has just two of themes, and they are hammered home with a heavy hand.
 Those themes are light/day (worldly ambition, falsity) and night (sex, death, the womb).
 The two extremes suggest (but don't quite admit to having) religious overtones.